AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-governed-rag-data-products.md

 ## Chunking Strategy: The Hidden RAG Variable

 Retrieval quality in RAG systems is heavily influenced by how documents are chunked before embedding.
-The chunking strategy determines the granularity of retrieval—too coarse, and the retrieved chunks contain irrelevant content that adds noise to the LLM prompt; too fine, and the chunks lack sufficient context for the LLM to reason effectively.
+The chunking strategy determines the granularity of retrieval, too coarse, and the retrieved chunks contain irrelevant content that adds noise to the LLM prompt; too fine, and the chunks lack sufficient context for the LLM to reason effectively.

 **Fixed-size chunking** divides documents into equal-length windows (e.g., 512 tokens) with optional overlap.
-It's simple but semantically arbitrary—a chunk boundary might fall in the middle of a sentence or concept.
+It's simple but semantically arbitrary, a chunk boundary might fall in the middle of a sentence or concept.

 **Semantic chunking** uses embedding similarity to detect natural breakpoints where the semantic content shifts.
 Chunks within the same section tend to have high cosine similarity; the similarity drops at section boundaries.
 This produces chunks that align with the document's conceptual structure rather than its character count.

 **Hierarchical chunking** creates a two-level index: large parent chunks for broad context and small child chunks for precise retrieval.
 Retrieval uses the small chunks for semantic similarity search, but the LLM receives the full parent chunk as context.
 This preserves retrieval precision while giving the model adequate context window content.

-For enterprise document corpora—policy documents, technical manuals, internal knowledge bases—hierarchical chunking consistently outperforms fixed-size chunking on faithfulness metrics.
+For enterprise document corpora, policy documents, technical manuals, internal knowledge bases, hierarchical chunking consistently outperforms fixed-size chunking on faithfulness metrics.
 The implementation requires storing parent-child chunk relationships in the vector store metadata:

 ```python
 def hierarchical_chunk(document: str, parent_size: int = 1500, child_size: int = 300) -> list[dict]: